 Bonus Tip: AptX

 However, if your device does not support AptX, you can also get the same better quality sound by connecting your device via the 3.5mm port.
-However, in these days of wireless and mobility, less and less Bluetooth-enabled speakers are coming with that option.
+However, in these days of wireless and mobility, fewer and fewer Bluetooth-enabled speakers are coming with that option.